Quasa

 • To recap what the prospect said to ensure that the rep understood the prospect’s needs

-When making the first offer, your reps should know the lowest price they can offer so as not to go below this price.
+When making the first offer, your reps should know the lowest acceptable price so they never go below it.

 Knowing When to Walk Away